hammingweight/globebotter_redux/README.md

 ```

 ## Running the Chatbot
-The `GlobeBotter Redux` application is a streamlit app; to run it
+The `GlobeBotter Redux` chatbot is a streamlit application; to run it

 ```
 PYTHONPATH=src streamlit run streamlit/app.py